Marine layer

 A marine layer is an air mass that develops over the surface of a large body of water, such as an ocean or large lake, in the presence of a temperature inversion.
 The inversion itself is usually initiated by the cooling effect caused when cold water on the surface of the ocean interacts with a comparatively warm air mass.

 Elements

 A marine layer can come in a number of different forms depending on the atmospheric conditions.
 It may manifest itself as merely a cool, humid air mass without any cloud cover, or it may be accompanied by clouds.
 In many cases, marine layers can consist of dense fog.
 Often associated with marine layers are stratus clouds, which are lumpy, often uniform clouds that form at low elevations (less than 3000 feet).
-Since marine layers are pushed ashore by westward winds, wind will almost always be present in one.
 Ultimately, the marine layer is a medium within which clouds may form under the right conditions; it is not the layers of clouds themselves.